ehazlett/locksmith-chrome/readme.md

 This will query the locksmith API asynchronously whenever you load a page.
 It will then look for corresponding username and password fields and auto-fill them if it finds a credential.
 It uses the `url` field of the credential to match.

+Note: the Locksmith api uses your current session to decrypt your data so you will need to make sure you have logged in to the Locksmith web app in order for the extension to work.